ASchmidt1024/articles/angular/testing/angular-unit-testing.md

 });
 ```

 Finally we check `should render title in a h1 tag`.
 We create the component again and then we call `detectChanges` to trigger change detection.
-That is the only way to do it, since it runs automaticaly and not in the browser.
+That is the only way to do it, since it runs automatically and not in the browser.
 With this the template gets rendered.
 Then with the `debugElement` we look at the `nativeElement` and expect in the compiled template a `h1` tag, which contains the string `Welcome to testing-app!`.

 Now, to see [Karma][1] and [Jasmine][2] in Action just open a terminal again and run the tests.